-In this case, the linchpin was Balaji Bondapalati, VP, Delivery.
+In this case, the linchpin was Balaji Bondapalati, VP, Business Technology.
 He’s not only a highly skilled PM who can adeptly manage a complex array of teams and workstreams, but someone with a calm and steady hand who’s able to establish credibility and trust.

 “Balaji isn’t just a technical guru,” our client says.
 “He knows the end game.
 He knows where things could go wrong.
 He understands where the money is, how it gets here, how it gets posted, and how it winds up in a financial statement.
 And he was very good at synthesizing complexity and ambiguity.”

 Technology, Processes and People: Weaving the Threads Together

 Even though Balaji and the rest of the RGP team were brought in to support the Oracle Cloud ERP implementation for the financials, this initiative involved multiple aspects of our client’s finance organization, including their technology infrastructure, core business processes and, most importantly, people—the volunteers who keep things running smoothly.

 “Everything was changing, and it was kind of Herculean, based on the number of users and the timeframe we had to get it all done,” recalls Bill Van Sickell, RGP VP, Business Technology.
 “They really weren’t leaving anything untouched.”

 Technology: The first big technology challenge was the legacy infrastructure that the Oracle Cloud ERP was replacing.
 Over time, technology systems had grown in a piecemeal fashion, so they were difficult to integrate and maintain, with disjointed user experiences that were often not comprehensive.